BindaCMS/binda/README.md

-# Upgrade
+# Upgrade from a previous version

-If you are going to upgrade from a previous version please check the guidelines attached to the version release which can be found on this [Github page](https://github.com/lacolonia/binda/releases).
+If you are going to upgrade from a previous version of Binda please check the guidelines attached to the version release which can be found on this [Github page](https://github.com/lacolonia/binda/releases).

 ---